Best Black Friday mobile phone and contract deals: from iPhone to Samsung, O2 to Tesco Mobile

 Best Virgin deals

 All of the plans below come with unlimited texts and minutes and then varying data depending on your usage.
-The best offers include a free Google Nest Mini when you buy an OPPO Find X2 Lite on a monthly contract, and a free Galaxy Watch Active with a Samsung Galaxy S20 5G plan.
+The best offers include a free Google Nest Mini when you buy an OPPO Find X2 Lite on a monthly contract.

 - iPhone SE 64GB, Virgin – unlimited minutes and texts, 100GB data | £24 a month, £0 upfront